 Rapid City is the connecting city of some of the most famous attractions in the United States such as Mount Rushmore, the Crazy Horse Memorial and the Black Hills national forest, as well as the Custer state Park, the Badlands and the Devil's Tower.

 You can enjoy a full day on a motorcycle starting from Rapid City for a trip to the Badlands National Park and the nearby town of Wall, for a visit to the Wounded Knee Museum.
-For millions of years, wind, water and erosion have created chiseled spiers, deep gorges and jagged hills.
+For years, wind, water and erosion have created chiseled spiers, deep gorges and jagged hills.
 With its 244000 acres, Badlands National Park is one of the largest protected grasslands in the U.S. The park is home to a wide variety of wildlife such as the Rocky Mountain sheep, the bison, the American fox and the black-footed ferret, threatened with extinction.
 Antelopes and deer are often spotted near the roadways or picnic areas.
 Dedicate the first hour of visit to viewing the informative video and visiting the exhibition at the information office; drive along 240 Loop Road (approximately 60 minutes) and take a few stops to take photos.
 Leaving Badlands via I-90, head to the city of Wall for a visit to the Wounded Knee Museum.
 We recommend you to stop for lunch at Wollies, a restaurant known by many in the area, which you can find along the way.
 At the Wounded Knee Museum, exhibitions and photographs provide a clear picture of the events of the battle of Wounded Knee.
-The museum offers an authentic storytelling behind the legendary massacre.
+The museum offers an authentic storytelling about the legendary massacre.
 Overnight stay.

 You continue our way on the old tracks of the American Cowboys; from Rapid City to the Devil's Tower National Monument.
 The almost vertical monolith, better known as the Devil's Towerstands 386 meters above the Belle Fourche River.
 Known by the tribes of the northern plains as "the bear lair" it is a sacred place of prayer for many American Indians.
 Arrival in Sheridan, take to the east of Wyoming and overnight stay.

-Continuation of the on the road tour through the Bighorn National Forest passing through its thick woods, lush meadows, waterfalls and deep canyons and heading over the ridge of the Big Horn Mountains, until we reach the scenic Bighorn Pass, which leads in Cody in Wyoming whose name derives from the famous Buffalo Bill Cody.
+Continue on the road tour through the Bighorn National Forest passing through its thick woods, lush meadows, waterfalls and deep canyons and heading over the ridge of the Big Horn Mountains, until we reach the scenic Bighorn Pass, which leads in Cody in Wyoming whose name derives from the famous Buffalo Bill Cody.
 Cody is a small typical village in the state of Wyoming, a fundamental stop before crossing the mountains leading to Yellowstone national park.
 Here is the famous Buffalo Bill Historical Center, museum about the life of the legendary cowboy.
 Furthermore it is also possible to visit the weapons museum and the ethnographic museum of the Plains Indians.
 Do not miss the summer rodeos and a stop at the saloon of Irma, sister of Buffalo Bill, a real institution in the city.